aws-neuron/aws-neuron-sdk/frameworks/torch/torch-neuron/tutorials/tutorial-libtorch.rst

 Benchmark
 ---------

-The setup script should have compiled and saved a PyTorch mode (bert_neuron_b6.pt).
+The setup script should have compiled and saved a PyTorch model compiled for neuron (bert_neuron_b6.pt).
 Run the provided sanity tests to ensure everything is working properly.

 .. code:: bash